kateolmstead/unity-sdk/README.md

     <tbody>
         <tr>
             <td>
-                Default - all players, because this message is intended for anyone playing the game.
+                Default - all users, because this message is intended for anyone playing the game.
             </td>
             <td>1st</td>
             <td>
-                You notice that the player's in-game, premium currency drops below a certain threshold, now you can prompt them to re-up with this <strong>message</strong>.
+                You notice that the user’s in-game, premium currency drops below a certain threshold, now you can prompt them to re-up with this <strong>message</strong>.
             </td>
             <td>
                 <img src="http://playnomics.com/integration-dev/img/messaging/running-out-of-monster-bucks.png"/>